blemoine/EitherAcc/src/main/tut/README.md

 ```

 That being said, `String` as an error type is not really descriptive.
-From an external point of view, we know that the function can fail, but we don't know with what kind of failure occurred.
+From an external point of view, we know that the function can fail, but we don't know what kind of failure occurred.
 It would be better to use a _specific type_ to represent our error.

 ```tut:silent